JeremichShane-FS/conditionals/README.md

 ## Overview

+> **The Challenge**

+Successful completion of this activity will show that you can do the following:

+- Select HTML elements based on classes & ids.
+- Change the text and properties of HTML elements.
+- Employ buttons to give the user interactivity.
+- Utilize String Interpolation to include variables inside of strings.

 ### **Problem #1** – Grade Letter Calculator

 In this problem, you will be prompting the user for the number grade and giving them the equivalent letter grade.